NatanaelRojo/new-reading/README.md

 cp .env.example .env
 ```

-- Now, create a app key that indentifies this project with a unique key.
+- Now, create a app key that identifies this project with a unique key.
 Prompt this:

 ```bash
 php artisan key:generate